Mika412/AI4EU-RL-Trondheim/README.md

 ## Training an agent

-In the `./simulator/src/experiments` you'll find an example on how to train an RL Agent.
+The full version of the simulator can be found [here](https://fenix.tecnico.ulisboa.pt/cursos/meic-t/dissertacao/846778572212554).
+In the `./examples/rl/` you'll find an example on how to train an
+RL Agent.
 The current implementation uses RLlib framework to train the agent.
 The simulator is modeled as a Gym Environment in the `custom_env.py`.
 It's there where you specify the observation and the reward function.
 In the `train.py` is